Metrication in the United Kingdom: Costs

+There are real costs to business of manufacturing goods in two units of measurement.
+A survey of engineering firms published in 1980 put the extra cost of marking goods in both imperial and metric units at about 3% of domestic sales, 9% of gross profit and 14% of net profit, or an average of some £52,000 per firm each year.
+The same survey estimated that the sector had spent £530 million on metrication to that point, that completing the change would cost a further £2.04 billion, and that £1.24 billion of that was attributable to conversion programmes being left unfinished.
+The CBI used these figures in pressing the government for compulsory metrication.

 European Economic Community

-In 1973 the United Kingdom joined the European Economic Community, and though the current metrication program had been under way for eight years, the current weights and measures legislation in the United Kingdom only applied to trade, however the directive EEC directive 71/354/EEC, which related to weights and measures, required the United Kingdom to formally define in law a number of units of measure, hitherto formally undefined in law, including those for electric current (ampere), electric potential difference (volt), temperature (degree Celsius and kelvin), pressure (pascal), energy (joule) and power (watt).
+In 1973 the United Kingdom joined the European Economic Community.
+Metrication had by then been under way for eight years, and directive EEC directive 71/354/EEC required the United Kingdom to define formally in law a number of units of measure, hitherto formally undefined in law, including those for electric current (ampere), electric potential difference (volt), temperature (degree Celsius and kelvin), pressure (pascal), energy (joule) and power (watt).

 In the late 1970s, the UK government asked the EEC to postpone the deadlines for the introduction of metric units.
 The result was the repeal of directive 71/354/EEC and the introduction of directive 80/181/EEC.